How do I find out if a car has auto insurance? (How to Check Vehicle Insurance)

-This act prohibits any State DMV, officer, employee, or contractor from using personal information about an individual received by the department in connection to a motor vehicle record.
+This act prohibits any state DMV, officer, employee, or contractor from using personal information about an individual received by the department in connection to a motor vehicle record.

-Additionally, there was a recent amendment to the act that requires states to get permission from individuals before their personal motor vehicle records can be sold or released to third-party marketers.
+Additionally, there was a recent amendment to the Act that requires states to get permission from individuals before their personal motor vehicle records can be sold or released to third-party marketers.

-After all of this is completed and you’ve called 911, it is imperative that you exchange information with the other driver, regardless of whose fault the accident was.
+After all of this is completed and you’ve called 911, it is imperative you exchange information with the other driver, regardless of whose fault the accident was.
 You’ll need to give and receive the following information: